-The Bizarium audioguide offers the visitor an extra experience.
-The audio guide tells a fascinating story about each invention.
+The Bizarium 'audio guide' offers visitors an extra experience.
+The Dutch audio guide is voiced by word artist Maud Vanhauwaert; she tells a fascinating story about almost every invention.
 The operation of the audio guide is contactless (NFC) and very easy to use.
-The audio guide is available in 4 languages (NE -DE -FR-EN).
-All museum texts are also in 4 languages.
+The audio guide is offered in 4 languages (NE-DE-FR-EN).
+All hall texts are also in 4 languages.

 CORONA / COVID 19: The audio guide is thoroughly cleaned with professional equipment before and after use, disinfected and individually packed.
 In this way, the visitors can enjoy their experience in an entirely hygienic manner.

 At Biomimicry, inventors get their inspiration from nature.
 They translate the knowledge of nature into innovative and practical applications.
 Several of these technically ingenious inventions can be admired in the Bizarium, such as the swimming umbrella, which imitates the movement of a squid.

 “Look deep into nature, and then you will understand everything better.”